Interestingly, studies have confirmed people have two beliefs about how intelligence works.

 Because they’re less afraid of failure, they succeed more.

-As an investor you know you’re being provided ample opportunities to feel like a failure and go on a downward slide in attitude.
+As an investor, you know you’re being provided ample opportunities to feel like a failure and go on a downward slide in attitude.

-Now is the time to be vigilant and not to let your past failures get in the way of seeing what’s in front of your nose.
+Now is the time to be vigilant and not let your past failures get in the way of seeing what’s in front of your nose.

 Learn to Fail Effectively